Crazy Boy

-Crazy Boy (born March 30, 1978) is a Mexican professional wrestler who is best known in Lucha Libre.
-He works for Lucha Libre AAA Worldwide (AAA) in Mexico.
-Crazy Boy is the first cousin of Super Crazy.
+Crazy Boy (born March 30, 1978) is a Mexican professional wrestler who works for promotion Lucha Libre AAA Worldwide (AAA).
+Crazy Boy is the first cousin of Super Crazy, former ECW and WWE wrestler.
 A masked wrestler, Crazy Boy's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
 In addition to being Super Crazy's first cousin, he is uncle of fellow masked wrestlers Dinastía and Lanzeloth.

 Biography

 International Wrestling Revolution Group (1997-2006)

 Around the turn of the millennium, Crazy Boy worked extensively in Naucalpan, Mexico State, for the then recently created International Wrestling Revolution Group (IWRG).
 In IWRG he formed a "suicidal" trio with Star Boy and Súper Boy who all used a high flying, high risk wrestling style.

 Consejo Mundial De Lucha Libre (2006)

 Crazy Boy's stint in CMLL ended in a messy way, with Crazy pulling himself out from an Arena Mexico show (which would have been his first CMLL one there), claiming an injury from a just completed Japanese tour, only to show up as a surprise days later.